 In a combined effort with the Montrose Recreation District, the city received a $2 million grant from Great Outdoors Colorado (GOCO) for the Connect Initiative.
-The city will use the grant to build a concrete trail for bikers and pedestrians that extends from the Community Recreation Center to the yet-to-be completed recreational trail and gold medal fishing waters in the Colorado Outdoors project area along the Uncompahgre River.
-By way of two underpasses, the project will eliminate the need for trail users to cross Townsend Avenue (U.S. Hwy 550) or Main Street (State Hwy 90).
+The city used the grant to build a concrete trail for bikers and pedestrians that extends from the Community Recreation Center to the Colorado Outdoors project area along the Uncompahgre River.
+By way of two underpasses, the project eliminated the need for trail users to cross Townsend Avenue (U.S. Hwy 550) and Main Street (State Hwy 90).

-The project, created with the intent of “Connecting People to their Parks and Recreation”, will create bike/pedestrian underpasses at the U.S. Highway 90 bridge adjacent to the West Main Street Trailhead Bridge and at the U.S. Highway 550 bridge at Dry Cedar Creek, just west of City Market.
-The city will construct a total of 2.25 miles of 10’ concrete trail under the grant, which will incorporate several miles of existing trails to dramatically improve public access to the community's primary parks and recreational facilities.
+The project, created with the intent of “Connecting People to their Parks and Recreation”, built bike/pedestrian underpasses at the U.S. Highway 90 bridge adjacent to the West Main Street Trailhead bridge and at the U.S. Highway 550 bridge at Dry Cedar Creek, just west of City Market.
+The city constructed a total of 2.25 miles of 10’ concrete trail under the grant, incorporating several miles of existing trails to dramatically improve public access to the community's primary parks and recreational facilities.

-The trail will extend from the Montrose Community Recreation Center to the Woodgate Road roundabout, then behind the post office and City Market along the north side of the Dry Cedar Creek arroyo where it dips down under Highway 550 beneath the existing CDOT bridge.
-After emerging on the west side, the trail proceeds behind 4 Seasons Mall, crosses a 16-acre city parcel, then bends slightly to the north to tie in directly to the Uncompahgre River Trail just north of an existing pedestrian bridge in Riverbottom Park.
+The trail extends from the Montrose Community Recreation Center to the Woodgate Road roundabout, then behind the post office and City Market along the north side of the Dry Cedar Creek arroyo where it dips down under Highway 550 beneath the existing CDOT bridge.
+After emerging on the west side, the trail proceeds behind 4 Seasons Mall, crosses a 16-acre city parcel, then bends slightly to the north to tie in directly to the Uncompahgre River Trail just north of the pedestrian bridge in Riverbottom Park.

-Approximately 1.5 miles of new trail will connect to the existing river trail at the West Main Trailhead and proceed north along the river to the Montrose Urban Renewal Authority and Colorado Outdoors development.
-The trail will feature connections at the North Ninth Street roundabout and at the north end of Grand Avenue.
+Approximately 1.5 miles of new trail connects to the River Trail at the West Main Trailhead and proceeds north along the river to the Montrose Urban Renewal Authority and Colorado Outdoors development.
+The trail features connections at the North Ninth Street roundabout and at the north end of Grand Avenue.